th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 ARCFIRE.
 And soon, the development of a third prototype -- _ouroboros_ -- would start.
 External perception of RINA in the scientific community had also been shifting, and not in a positive direction.
-At the start of the project, we had the position paper with project plans and outlines, and the papers on the _shims_ showed some ways on how RINA could be deployed.
+At the start of the IRATI project, we had the position paper with project plans and outlines, and the papers on the _shims_ showed some ways on how RINA could be deployed.
 But other articles trying to demonstrate the benefits of RINA were -- despite all the efforts and good will of all people involved -- lacking in quality, mostly due to the limitations of the software.
 All these subpar publications did more harm than good, as the quality of the publications rubbed off on the perceived merits of the RINA architecture as a whole.
 We were always feeling this pressure to publish _something_, _anything_ -- and reviewers were always looking for a value proposition -- _Why is this better than my preferred solution?_, _Compare this in depth to my preferred solution_ -- that we simply couldn't support with data at this point in time.
 And not for lack of want or a lack of trying.
 But at least, ARCFIRE had at 2 years to look forward to, a focused scope and by now, the team had a lot of experience in the bag.
 But for the future of RINA, we knew the pressure was on -- this was a _now or never_ type of situation.

 ### Ouroboros